-Key skills too are developed through tutorials and seminars At Stage students are given advice to ensure that they can debate effectively, negotiate with others and present information to a group.
+Key skills too are developed through tutorials and seminars At Stage 1 students are given advice to ensure that they can debate effectively, negotiate with others and present information to a group.
 Skills D1,2,5,7,8,9.10,11 are introduced and practiced on Academic Research and/or Selected Texts I and II.
-Skills D1, 3, 5,6 and 8-10 are introduced and practiced in the Stage 1 language modules.
+Skills D1, 3, 5, 6 and 8-10 are introduced and practised in the Stage 1 language modules.
 These skills are promoted at Stages 2 and 3 with continued emphasis on small group work, and with increased opportunity for guided independent study.
 Students are also given experience of small groups (tutorials and seminars) of different sizes: from groups of 7 or 8 at Stage 1 to groups of 15 at Stage 2 and 3.
 All of these skills are practised from Stages 1 to 3.
-Advice on academic skills is contained in the School Handbook.
-The School style sheets for both language and literature essays are included in the Stage and Degree Manuals.